 Intelligence, Security and Strategic Studies

-Its research covers several areas: developing social science and historical approaches to thinking about national security intelligence and the management of national security crises; framing and analysing contemporary developments that challenge conventional notions of ‘national security’, such as cyber threats to the security of nuclear weapons and security in outer space; and in developing innovative and interdisciplinary approaches to questions of conflict and security.
+Its research covers several areas: developing social science and historical approaches to thinking about national security intelligence and the management of national security crises; framing and analysing contemporary developments that challenge conventional notions of ‘national security, such as cyber threats to the security of nuclear weapons and security in outer space; the expanding scope of security politics to include issues such as global health and international migration; everyday experiences of insecurity, such as femicide and sexual violence; and the ethics of war and peace.

 The cluster is strong in its range of impact and professional engagement activities, such as in nuclear weapons policy, space policy and intelligence and security practice.
-ISSS has particular regional expertise in Africa, Asia, Latin America, the Middle East, the United States and the United Kingdom.
+ISSS has particular regional expertise in Africa, Asia, the European Union (EU), Latin America, the Middle East, the United States and the United Kingdom.

 - Dr Joshua Baker